kattitatu/riot-account-manager/README.md

 2. Enter your username (session ID)
 3. Optionally add display name, Riot ID, and password
 4. Click "Add Account"
+5. Login to that account manually and click "Save Current Session" to store that session locally.
+    - you might still need manual login if session expires (out of our control)

 ## Usage